On Words of non-Hermitian Random Matrices: Extension to general non-Hermitian matrices

-In this subsection, we extend the first-order of Section \ref{SurfacesSection} to words of random sparse matrices with i.i.d.\! entries.
-Let $Z$ be a complex random variable whose distribution satisfies the following conditions: \begin{enumerate} \item $\E|Z|^2=1.$ \item $\E Z^i \overline{Z}^j =0,~~\forall i \neq j.$ \item $\E |Z|^{2j}< \infty,~~\forall j.$ \end{enumerate} Suppose that $0\le p=p_N\le 1$ is diverging as $N \to \infty$.
-We consider random non-Hermitian sparse matrices $M$ of order $N$ with i.i.d.\! entries defined by
+In this subsection, we extend the results of the previous sections to $*$-words of random matrices with i.i.d.\! entries under moment matching conditions.
+Let $Z$ be a complex random variable whose distribution satisfies the following conditions: \begin{enumerate} \item $\E|Z|^2=1.$ \item $\E|Z|^4=2.$ \item $\E Z^i \overline{Z}^j =0,~~\forall i \neq j.$ \item $\E |Z|^{2j}< \infty,~~\forall j.$ \end{enumerate} Let $M_1,M_2,...$ be random non-Hermitian matrices of order $N$ with i.i.d.\! $Z/\sqrt{N}$ distributed entries.
+Note that if $Z$ is a complex Gaussian distribution $M_i$ is a complex Ginibre matrix.
+Given a $*$-word $w$, we consider the random matrix $M_w$ by naturally replacing every letter $G_i$ (resp. $G_i^*$) with the random matrix $M_i$ (resp. $M_i^*$ the conjugate transpose of $M_i$).
+The main result of this subsection an approximate genus expansion formula for these random matrices.

-where $Z_{i,j}$ are i.i.d.\! $Z$-distributed random variables and $B_{i,j}$ are independent Bernoulli variables with parameter $p_N$.
-The moments of $M_{i,j}$ are given by

-so that, in particular, the second moment matches the Gaussian case.
-We note that complex Ginibre is a special case, by taking $Z$ to be a complex Gaussian variable and $p_N=1$.

-Given a $*$-word $w$, we consider the random matrix $M_w$ by naturally replacing every letter $G_i$ (resp. $G_i^*$) by the random matrix $M_i$ (resp. $M_i^*$ the conjugate transpose of $M_i$) where $M_1,M_2,...$ are i.i.d.\! matrices distributed according to (\ref{sparseentries}).
-The main result of this subsection is that under the assumptions on the distribution of $Z$ and the growth of $p_N$, $\E\Tr M_w$ is close to $\E\Tr G_w$ at first order.

-\begin{proposition} Let $B$ be a Bernoulli random variable with parameter $p_N$ where $Np_N\to\infty$, and $Z$ a complex random variable satisfying assumptions (i)-(iii).
-Suppose that $w$ is a $*$-word, and $M_w$ the corresponding word of $N\times N$ random matrices distributed according to (\ref{sparseentries}).
-Then,